 All these substances together contribute to the characteristic flavor of sauerkraut.
 The acidity helps to control the growth of spoilage and putrefactive organisms and contributes to a very long shelf life.

-The main reason for problems in the sauerkraut process is due to the presence of certain micro-organisms; they break down protein and produce undesirable flavor and texture changes.
-But this can easily be solved by following the advice in this post and create a normal fermentation.
+The main reason for problems in the sauerkraut process is due to the presence of certain unwanted bacteria, yeast or mold.
+They break down protein and produce undesirable flavor and texture changes.

-- Too little salt (usually does not apply if you use a starter culture)
+- Too little salt (usually not if you use a starter culture)